robinrendle/robinrendle.com/_posts/2021-02-16-why-i-still-use-rss.md

 And some writers are extremely good at that Sexy Mystery Distance but I think I’m always going to be the opposite end of that spectrum.
 Blogging is the opposite of all that mystery, in a way.

-Second: this reminds me of [Coates's piece about Kanye and Michael Jackson](https://www.theatlantic.com/entertainment/archive/2018/05/im-not-black-im-kanye/559763/):
+Second: this reminds me of [Coates’s piece about Kanye and Michael Jackson](https://www.theatlantic.com/entertainment/archive/2018/05/im-not-black-im-kanye/559763/):

 > ...[Kanye] is a god, though one born of a different time and a different need.
 Jackson rose in the last days of enigma and wonder; West, in an accessible age, when every fuck is a tweet and every defecation a status update.
 And perhaps, in that way, West has done something more remarkable, more amazing than Jackson, because he is a man of no mystery, overexposed, who holds the world’s attention through simply the consistent, amazing, near-peerless quality of his work.